 - Give positive and new ways to deal with situations.

-Music therapy improves body movement, coordination and function
+Music therapy improves body movement, coordination and physical function

-Research has shown that music therapy improves body movement, coordination and function.
+Research has shown that music therapy can improve body movement, coordination and physical function.
 It can help:

 - Improve gross motor function and control